The characters of Super Robot Monkey Team Hyperforce Go!.

 - Fish out of Temporal Water: In the time of his sleep, the Alchemist turned into Skeleton King; the Hyperforce was established; Mandarin betrayed the team; the team went to 'sleep'; Chiro awakened them and so on.

 - Flying Brick: Possesses super-strength, durability and flight, despite those having been weathered down with decades of hibernation.
+In his prime, he was capably enough of defeating giant monsters that the team likely would've used the Super Robot for.

 - Hero of Another Story: He was the lone protector of Shuggazoom before the Monkey Team was formed.
+He was quite good at it too.

 - I Was Quite a Looker: On top of that his hair looked like that of Chiro in hypermode.